 The Habitat cage offers a protective environment from other pets providing you use the top.
 It would be dangerous to have a topless cage if you have a dog and although we've found that cats don't seem to bother guinea pigs, it's much better to be safe than sorry so we advise making your cage cat proof by using the top.

 Habitat or Habitat Plus - what's the difference?

 If you choose to buy this cage, you will see there is an option between a Habitat and a Habitat Plus version.
 So what is the difference between the two?

-Is the Habitat easy to put together?
+Is the Habitat easy to set up?

 - First put up the main part of the cage - the sides.

-Advantages of the Habitat and Habitat Plus
+Advantages of the Guinea Pig Habitat Cage

 - It is easy to clean